 Space System Verification & Validation

-This three to four day, on-site or virtual training course provides participants with the processes, industry standards, information, and tools necessary to implement (or evaluate) a credible verification and validation program.
-Emphasis is on practice over theory using a fully functional (hardware and software) benchtop satellite as the EyasSat system.
-The EyasSAT™ benchtop satellite has all of the major subsystems of any operational satellite, and serves as a testbed/instructional tool throughout the laboratory.
-Participants are introduced to the hardware and software associated with a system of interest, along with an end-to-end set of requirements, constraints, plans and procedures.
+This 3 or 4 day Space Systems Verification and Validation course provides participants with the processes, industry standards, information, and tools necessary to implement or evaluate a credible verification and validation program.
+Emphasis is on practice over theory using a fully-functional (hardware and software) desktop (non-flight) 3U CubeSat —EssentialSAT (ESat) as the system of interest.
+Using ESat, the course follows the logical development of the assembly, integration and verification (AIV) Plan for a hypothetical mission — NanoMet-2 – designed to deliver large scale meteorological imagery from LEO.
+NanoMet-2 serves as an end-to-end V&V engineering case study to examine the complete traceability from design requirements to verification requirements to verification event implementation and closeout.
+Application of MBSE tools for managing this process is highlighted.
 Participants are provided with key lectures and resources and asked to use these processes, tools and information to develop validation and verification plans and then implement them in a hands-on laboratory where they will learn by doing.

-At the end of this course you’ll be able to…
+At the end of this course you should be able to…

 - Explain the end-to-end SE process and how it applies to system (and lower level) requirements definition, allocation, validation and verification.

-- Describe the purpose and scope of key documents required in the validation and verification processes, and identify typical errors committed.
+- Describe the purpose and scope of key documents required in the validation and verification processes, and describe typical errors committed.

-- Describe various methods of verification, when they are appropriate. and how they are used as part of a verification plan for a system of interest
+- Describe various methods of V&V, when they are appropriate, and how they are used as part of a verification plan for a system of interest.

 - Determine appropriate circumstances and applicability of verification methods to prototype and proto-flight systems.